-To treat an ischemic ulcer, your doctor will try to restore blood flow to your legs.
+To treat an ischemic ulcer, blood flow to your legs needs to be restored.
 You may need to take medicine.
 In some cases, you may need surgery.

 - Always keep the wound clean and bandaged to prevent infection.

-- Before applying a dressing, cleanse the wound thoroughly.
-Ask your doctor which cleanser to use.
+- Before applying a dressing, clean the wound thoroughly according to your provider's instructions.

 - Check your feet and legs every day.
 Check the tops and bottoms, ankles, heels, and between your toes.
 Look for changes in color and red or sore areas.

-- Wear shoes that fit properly and don't rub or put pressure on your feet.
+- Wear shoes that fit properly and do not rub or put pressure on your feet.
 Wear socks that fit.
-Socks that are too big can fold up in your shoes and cause a sore.
+Socks that are too big can bunch up in your shoes and cause rubbing or the skin, which can lead to a sore.

-- Don't cross your legs when sitting.
-This can cut off blood flow to your legs.
-Try not to sit or stand too long in one position.
+- Try not to sit or stand too long in one position.

 - Protect your feet from the cold.

-- Don't wear compression stockings or wraps unless told to by your doctor.
+- DO NOT wear compression stockings or wraps unless told to by your doctor.
 These may restrict blood flow.